-25 – Sleep Paralysis – Why you remain paralyzed when waking up from sleep (part 1)
+27 – Sleep Paralysis – Why you remain paralyzed when waking up from sleep (part 1)

-Page 1 on 3
+Page 1 of 3

-Page 2 on 3
+Page 2 of 3

-Page 3 on 3
+Page 3 of 3

-If you breathe prana , you will realize how the paralysis will unblock almost immediately, as you only needed a little relaxation (amplified by the healing energy) to allow you to unlock yourself from paralysis quickly.
+If you breathe prana you’ll see how the paralysis will suddenly unlock, as you just needed better relaxation (powered by healing energy) to allow yourself to get out of paralysis faster.

-Having said that, remaining relaxed and calm, the body will be released from paralysis in a very short time, but if you want to learn how to make the most of the night paralysis to make an astral journey, I suggest you read the next articles concerning the topic.
-In the meantime, you remember to breathe prana when you happen to wake up in paralysis, because it will help you relax your body and mind more easily, which will eventually end paralysis faster.
+Now you know that staying calm and relaxed will allow your body to get out of sleep paralysis in a very short time, but if you wish to learn to use the paralysis to have an astral travel experience I suggest you read the following articles on that subject.
+In the meantime remember to breathe prana when you happen to wake up in paralysis because it will help you to relax your body and your mind more easily, and thus to get out of the paralysis quickly.